Aaah…that new home smell.

 1. Settlement cracks

-By far the biggest worry with new construction homeowners.
+By far the biggest surprise with new construction homeowners.

 The once pristine drywall at the corners of some of the most widely-used doors and windows now has hairline cracks.